 Cotton is the thirstiest crop in the world.
 It requires a shocking 2,700 litres of water to produce a single t-shirt!
 To put that outrageous figure into perspective, that’s enough water for one person to drink for 900 days.

-The production process for conventional cotton uses a huge 25% of the world’s insecticides; more than any other crop in the world.
+The production process for conventional cotton uses a massive 16% of the world’s insecticides; more than any other crop in the world.
 Pesticides can infect local waterways, destroying the environment and harming animals.
-Pest continually build a resistance to the chemicals used, so new pesticides are continuously developed, resulting in greater pesticide use and spiralling costs for farmers.
+Pests continually build a resistance to the chemicals used, so new pesticides are continuously developed, resulting in greater pesticide use and spiralling costs for farmers.

 Pesticide poisoning isn’t limited to the environment.
 Food and water supplies can be easily contaminated from runoff, and it’s the local communities, sometimes already facing hardship, that suffer through disease, illness and even birth defects.